marcosperez/portfolio-railway/readme.md

-# App React/Node to DEMO
+# App React/Node for DEMO

 Both Frontend and Backend run in the same container, Its only for simplicity.

-## Run proyect with docker
+## Run project with docker

 ```sh
 docker-compose up  --build